ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios

 \subsubsection{Presented Batch Size Results}

 In the subsequent experiment, we explore varying batch sizes of unlabeled instances presented to ActiveGPT4.
 Figure \ref{fig:presented_examples} displays the results for 50, 100, 200, 300, and 400 examples.
 There is a noticeable trade-off between the context length and the number of presented examples.
 While a larger pool of examples generally allows for a more diverse set, an increase in context length tends to degrade the model’s performance.
 It can be observed that the optimal prompt with 300 examples, as used in the previous section, could be significantly enhanced by reducing the size to 200.
-With 400 examples, GPT-4 occasionally indicated an inability to select instances due to the overwhelming quantity.
 Consequently, for the primary experiments in Section \ref{sec:main_experiments}, we limited the number of instances presented to the model to 200, contingent on the model's capacity to handle such a context size.